gearglow/ReptiliaWithATwist/The List - Outtakes.md

 # The List - Outtakes

+## Vanquishing Viktor

+Elysia, Luna, and Hermione were studying in the library one day when Viktor Krum walked up to them.

+"Herm-own-ninny?
+May I haff a word?"

+Hermione nodded.
+"Sure, what's up?"

+"Alone?"

+Hermione's eyes narrowed.
+"No."

+"Fine.
+You will go to ball with me, yes?"

+"No. I'm already going with Ellie and Luna."

+Krum looked askance.
+"But they are girls!"

+Hermione shrugged.
+"We're lesbians."

+"What is--"

+Hermione switched to Bulgarian.
+"I _said,_ we're lesbians, you idiot!"

+Krum scoffed.
+"You just haven't met the right man yet.
+Come with me, I show you how a _real_ man treats a lady."

+All three girls stood at that, and unleashed a tightly-focused aura of pure, unadulterated, pants-shitting terror upon him.

+"Leave now," Hermione growled, "before you have to be carried out in a pine box."

+Krum _whimpered,_ a low, primal sound like that of a cornered prey animal, before turning tail and fleeing like the hounds of hell were after him.

+"Ellie," Hermione bit out, "if you don't utterly _destroy_ that arrogant, misogynistic, Neanderthal-brained _worm_ in the duel, I'll do it myself."

+"I'll help," Luna added.

+"No worries there," Elysia said.
+"He'll be lucky if I don't outright kill him for that.
+I wonder... is there a tongue-tearing curse?"

+"I'll craft it myself if there's not," Luna said.
+"Nobody messes with _our_ 'Mione."

 ## Messing With Moody

 "You lied to me, Miss Potter," Professor Moody said that Thursday as class ended.
-With her cover identity blown upon her selection as a champion, Elysia had decided to changer her eyes back to her mother's vibrant green.
+With her cover identity blown upon her selection as a champion, Elysia had long since decided to changer her eyes back to her mother's vibrant green.

 "About being from Canada?"